 The accompanying condensed consolidated financial statements have been prepared using the going concern basis of accounting, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
 The going concern basis of presentation assumes that the Company will continue in operation one year after the date these financial statements are issued and will be able to realize its assets and discharge its liabilities and commitments in the normal course of business.
-For the three months ended June 30, 2024, the Company has reported a net loss of \$15.3 million.
-This may raise substantial doubt regarding the Company's ability to continue as a going concern for at least 12 months from the date when these financial statements are available to be filed with the SEC.
+However, certain conditions as listed below raise substantial doubt about the Company's ability to continue as a going concern for this period: